Soundness-preserving composition of synchronously and asynchronously interacting workflow net components: Preserving Soundness in the AS-Composition via Morphisms

-The AS-composition of LGWF-nets preserves component soundness through the use of an \emph{abstract interface}.
-This model provides minimal details on the local behavior of communicating components with a focus on their synchronous and asynchronous interactions.
-An abstract interface is also referred to as an \emph{interface pattern}.
-It is the AS-composition of corresponding abstract LGWF-nets.
-Abstraction of component models is implemented using $\alpha$-morphisms discussed in Section \ref{sec:alpha} that we adjust to LGWF-nets.
-We aim to deduce soundness of a refined system model by verifying soundness of an underlying interface pattern.
+The AS-composition of LGWF-nets, discussed in Section \ref{sec:comp}, preserves the soundness of LGWF-nets through the use of an \emph{abstract interface}.
+This model provides minimal detail on the local behavior of communicating components, focusing on their synchronous and asynchronous interactions.
+An abstract interface is also referred to as an \emph{interface pattern} that is the AS-composition of corresponding abstract LGWF-nets.
+Abstraction of components is implemented using $\alpha$-morphisms, discussed in the previous section, that we adjust to LGWF-nets.
+We aim to deduce the soundness of a refined system model by verifying the soundness of an underlying interface pattern.

 If $N_1$ and $N_2$ are two LGWF-nets, then an $\alpha$-morphism $\varphi \colon N_1 \to N_2$ should additionally respect transition labeling, i.e., a labeled transition in $N_1$ can only be mapped to a transition in $N_2$ with the same label.
-This fact implies that a labeled transition in $N_1$ cannot be mapped to a place in $N_2$.
+Then a labeled transition in $N_1$ cannot be mapped to a place in $N_2$.
 We formalize these restrictions on labeled transition mapping in the following definition.